 The initial survey provides the baseline tree data from which a Tree Constraints Plan is prepared showing the position of the trees/groups, canopy spreads (colour coded depending on the retention category) and root protection areas.
 Should any trees be identified within the survey that require removal/pruning for arboricultural/safety reasons, this will be detailed in the report.

-The tree constraints plan should be used to aid the designs which should aim to retain the highest quality trees (Retention A & B) by designing the proposals so that they avoid encroaching into the tree canopies or root protection areas.
+The tree constraints plan should be used to aid the designs which should aim to retain the highest quality trees (Retention A and B) by designing the proposals so that they avoid encroaching into the tree canopies or root protection areas.

 Arboricultural Impact Assessment (AIA)